0xTamil/awesome-low-level/README.md

 ## 3. Compilers & Interpreters

-> **Description:** Learn how programming languages are transformed from source code into executable instructions or interpreted at runtime.

-### Overview

-Compiler and interpreter development explores how programming languages work internally.
+> **Overview:** Compiler and interpreter development explores how programming languages work internally.
 You may work with lexers, parsers, abstract syntax trees, type systems, optimizers, intermediate representations, and machine code generation.

 - **[Awesome Compilers](https://github.com/aalhour/awesome-compilers)**: A collection of books, courses, frameworks, and projects for compiler and runtime development.